MilitarySpot.com

 The mission of Recruit Training Command is embodied in the Recruit Division Commander’s Creed.
 To transform civilians into smartly disciplined, physically fit, basically trained Sailors who are ready for follow-on training and service to the fleet while instilling in them the highest standards of Honor, Courage, and Commitment.

 Sailorization is designed to integrate new recruits into the Navy way of life, shape their expectations for future duty assignments, and give them the tools needed for career and personal success.
 Those in the Sailorization process include recruiters, Recruit Division Commanders (RDCs), instructors and officers.
-The leadership and staff work to provide the fleet with world-class Sailors who possess the basic skills necessary for Naval service.
+The leadership and staff at RTC work to provide the fleet with world-class Sailors who possess the basic skills necessary for Naval service.

 Transforming a civilian into a Sailor involves a change in the life, discipline, responsibility and physical makeup of the individual.
 There will be a very limited opportunity to address things such as making sure your bills are paid, childcare is stable, and banking issues are handled during your training.
 Taking the opportunity before arriving at Recruit Training Command to get yourself ready emotionally and financially is equally as important as being ready physically.